 (2) Impose one or more Sanctions.
 Beginning with the least severe, the sanctions are:

 (ii) Suspension (to include Partial Suspension) from the programme;

 Details of these Sanctions are provided within Appendix 2.

-Where the Committee Panel has found the student to be unfit to practise, the Head of College (or his/her nominee) shall normally be obliged to notify the relevant professional and regulatory body/bodies of the outcome of the Committee and to refer to the outcome in any letter of commendation to a professional body or in any subsequent references.
-The Head of College/nominee may also report the outcome to the student’s placement provider and/or employer.
+Where the Committee Panel has found the student to be unfit to practise, the Executive Dean (or nominee) shall normally be obliged to notify the relevant professional and regulatory body/bodies of the outcome of the Committee and to refer to the outcome in any letter of commendation to a professional body or in any subsequent references.
+The Executive Dean (or nominee) may also report the outcome to the student’s placement provider and/or employer.

 In some cases, the relevant professional body/bodies may decide to make its/their own independent decision.
 For example, even if the Committee of Enquiry dismisses the case, a relevant professional body may decide that such decision was wrong, de-register or refuse to register the student.
 In such circumstances the student will not be able to complete the professional qualification.

 If the student fails to comply with any outcome determined by the Committee Panel within any timeframes specified by the Committee Panel, the Committee Panel (or a new Committee Panel) may be asked to reconsider the outcome to be applied.
 Alternatively, the failure to comply with the outcome may itself constitute misconduct serious enough to be referred for a new fitness to practise investigation.